segmentio/segment-docs/src/connections/destinations/catalog/actions-optimizely-data-platform/index.md

 Sync your Twilio Segment customer data to Optimizely Data Platform (ODP) for real-time segmentation, reporting, and to enrich customer profiles in ODP.

-After you complete the setup below, this integration syncs your Twilio Segment customer data to ODP in near real-time.
+After you set up your Optimizely Data Platform destination, Segment syncs your customer data to ODP in near real-time.

 Prerequisites
 -------------